kaspagang/kaspy/README.md

 #OR

 #Connect to a a publicaly broadcasted node from the dns_seed_servers.
+client.auto_connect()
+#note:
-client.auto_connect() #note: it may take a while to find a responsive nodes, timeout should be issued to not get stuck searching
+# 1) it may take a while to find a responsive nodes, timeout should be issued to not get stuck searching
+# 2) min node requirements for auto-connect is v0.12.2
 ```

 ### Sending a `request()`: